- Publications and resources

 Aircraft class ratings

-Learn about new rules for aircraft class ratings - in effect since 1 September 2014.
+Learn about the rules for aircraft class ratings in effect since 1 September 2014.
 The full rules are contained in Part 61 of the Civil Aviation Safety Regulations.

 An aircraft class rating is a flight crew qualification that authorises the holder to operate aircraft that fit the description of the class rating and are not designated as type-rated aircraft.
 For example, a Piper Seneca is a multi-engine aeroplane and is not designated as a type-rated aircraft, so it is covered by the multi-engine aeroplane class rating.